UWrc/UWrc.github.io/docs/hyak101/python/win-ssh.md

 - `ServerAliveInterval 30`: every 30 seconds, send a packet to the server (the login node) to keep the connection open.
 - `ServerAliveCountMax 1200`: don't close the connection unless we've sent 1200 server-alive messages without a response from the login node.
-- `ControlMaster auto`: enable SSH multiplexing, i.e. connection sharing.
-This means once we've established the first connection, we won't have to reauthenticate for subsequent connections: the new connection will just use the already open socket.
-This feature is no supported for Windows Users.
-- `ControlPersist 3600`: this keeps the control socket open for an hour after the initial connection has been closed.
-- `ControlPath ~/.ssh/%r@klone-login:%p`: this is the path where the socket, appearing as a file, will actually be located.
-The `%r` is an abbreviation for the remote username, i.e. your UW Net ID, and `%p` is an abbreviation for the port (normally 22 for SSH).

 Finally, the last line will include the next file we're going to make: A secondary config for the node.